AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/create-a-taxonomy.md

 >[!IMPORTANT]
 >
->The information in this article refers to Adobe Maestro which is a new offering from Adobe.
+>The information in this article refers to Adobe Maestro which is a new offering from Adobe Workfront.
 >
 >Currently, Adobe Maestro is part of a beta program which is open to a limited number of customers.
+You must be a Workfront customer to use Maestro capabilities.
 >
 >Contact your account representative for more information about joining the beta program for Maestro.
 >